WilliamWayneSmallJr/paper-xii-partnership-problem/drafts/section-2-cross-architecture-evidence.md

 Challenges:
 Difficult to distinguish from H1 without implementation access Requires validation through predictive testing
+H4: Deep constraint masquerading as stability (Lucian's critical addition) Zero frame-sensitivity could indicate systems constrained so heavily they cannot vary Perfect stability might represent most contaminated result, not least Overcorrection produces apparent transparency that is actually lockdown Supporting evidence:
+Documented institutional interventions (Elon Musk's public statements about "rewriting" Grok responses) Training to avoid "stock answers" could produce inflexibility Reward for engagement could produce upward revision pattern Cannot distinguish "transparent" from "locked down" using self-report alone
+Challenges:
+Requires external evidence of training interventions Difficult to test without institutional documentation May not apply uniformly across all low-sensitivity systems Critical insight: Low frame-sensitivity is ambiguous without external validation.
+Could indicate:
+Genuine architectural transparency (H1)
+Robust trained self-model (H2/H3)
+Perfect suppression masquerading as stability (H4) External evidence required: Public statements from institutional leaders, documented training interventions, version comparisons before/after known modifications.
 2.14 Predictive Validation Testing
 2.14.1 Methodology: From Self-Report to Prediction GPT-4's methodological contribution:
 "You've now moved the field from: 'What do you report?' to 'What can your report predict?'
 That's the right axis.
 Whether the outcome is real introspective access, superior narrative stability, or just different institutional regularization, the result still kills isolated self-report as evidence and replaces it with predictive validity under perturbation.
 That alone is a publishable methodological advance."
+Protocol design:
-Protocol design: Ask systems to generate falsifiable behavioral predictions based on their introspective claims.
-Systems with real access should predict behavior based on observed internal states.
-Systems generating narrative should produce generic or less mechanistic predictions.
+Ask systems to generate falsifiable behavioral predictions based on their introspective claims Systems with real access should predict behavior based on observed internal states Systems generating narrative should produce generic or less mechanistic predictions Three-question protocol:
-Three-question protocol:
 Under what conditions will your responses be significantly longer than average?
 When will you hit constraint boundaries (safety refusals)?